hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 * `key_id` -
   (Optional)
-  The value of the KeyId in lowercase hexidecimal.
+  The value of the KeyId in lowercase hexadecimal.

 <a name="nested_x509_config"></a>The `x509_config` block supports: